integration code

 Author: Valerie Baker

 Have you decided to move forward with investing in a new website for your business?
-Once you have made the decision to move on, one question remains… Do I go with a custom built website or a use a template for my website?
+Once you have decided to move on, one question remains… Should I opt for a custom-built website or use a template for my site?
 Which path best suits my business?
 What are the differences?

 Using Templates

-One thing to keep in mind is that templates and themes normally come with built-in features so that the user can have more customizability but this ultimately weighs down the website in terms of load speed and SEO performance.
-It’s very likely that you’ll have to put up with features, designs, and functions that wont necessarily fit your brand or business.
-You could pay a web development company to fix it, but that’s like asking a certified ford mechanic to take a look at your Toyota since the site most likely wont be written in the same code format.
-And even if the developer does fix the site to your liking… Once an update comes out for wordpress or that theme itself, your website will run into some display issues because of a former customization made by a developer.
+One thing to keep in mind is that templates and themes normally come with built-in features so that the user can have more customizability, but this ultimately weighs down the website in terms of load speed and SEO performance.
+You’ll likely have to put up with features, designs, and functions that won’t necessarily fit your brand or business.
+You could pay a web development company to fix it, but that’s like asking a certified Ford mechanic to take a look at your Toyota since the site most likely wont be written in the same code format.
+And even if the developer does fix the site to your liking… Once an update comes out for WordPress or that theme itself, your website will run into some display issues because of a former customization made by a developer.

 Pros/Cons of Using Templates

-1. Lots of other businesses can could be using the same template which means your site won’t stand out as much.
+1. Lots of other businesses could be using the same template, which means your site won’t stand out as much.

-2. You are limited on how much you can customize the site.
+2. You are limited in how much you can customize the site.
 What you see is what you get.

 3. May not 100% work on all devices